Cecilia-666/bio-ml-portfolio/README.md

 # bio-ml-portfolio

-Bioinformatics and machine learning portfolio project
+This repository contains my portfolio of bioinformatics and machine learning projects.